jl94x4/ColleXions/README.md

 ## Config Notes

-**Pinning interval is in seconds, not minutes!
-In my example the field is set to 21600 which is 6 hours**
+**Pinning interval is now in minutes, not seconds!
+In my example the field is set to 60 which is 1 hour**

 ## Discord Webhooks